Help us improve your experience.

 • Aggregated Ethernet interfaces—On a logical unit X of an aggregated Ethernet interface (aeN.X).
 With enterprise style aggregated Ethernet interface configurations without flexible Ethernet services configured, we only support logical unit 0.
 Otherwise you can use any configured logical unit X.

-On aggregated Ethernet interfaces with Link Aggregation Control Protocol (LACP) enabled, the LACP state remains up (Collecting or Distributing) even if the loop detection action brings the logical interface down.
+On aggregated Ethernet interfaces with Link Aggregation Control Protocol (LACP) enabled, the LACP state remains up (Collecting or Distributing) even if the loop detect action brings the logical interface down.

 See Flexible Ethernet Services Encapsulation for more on flexible Ethernet services, enterprise style interface configurations, and service provider style interface configurations.

-The following three loop detection scenarios demonstrate that loops can form with different Ethernet segment identifiers (ESIs), with the same ESI, or with no ESI.
+The following three lightweight PE-CE loop detect scenarios demonstrate that loops can form with different Ethernet segment identifiers (ESIs), with the same ESI, or with no ESI.

 Different ESI Looped